blogscot/beginning-elm/README.md

 1.  `http-server` supports CORS out of the box
 1.  `Firefox` browser does not support this, however, `Firefox Developer Edition` does!
+1.  `elm-live` can be used to handle Navigation - `elm-reactor` does not support this!